Abdulz11/Landing-Page---ChakraUI/README.md

-# landing page using ChakraUi Library
+# landing page using ChakraUI Library
 ___
  A landing page for a fictional website using Chakra UI as the base library